danainjax/punks-front-end/NOTES.md

 1. Add X button to delete a comment when rendering comment to the front end

-2. Make the Likes stay within the User modal on the Account page

-3. Back button is not refreshing the comments, need to make the back button work the same as Punks event listener
+2. Back button is not refreshing the comments, need to make the back button work the same as Punks event listener

-4. Don't let the comment box appear more than once, check what event we are listening for
+3. Don't let the comment box appear more than once, check what event we are listening for

 [ ] Update Readmes on both repos for assessment